Why has my car insurance gone up?

 Does making a claim raise your car insurance?

 When it comes to your car insurance, depending on the insurer, making a claim will mean your no claim discount (NCD) is either lost or reduced, unless you have NCD protection.
 The longer you go without claiming on your insurance, the bigger the discount you will receive from the provider.
-By claiming on your insurance, your NCD will be reduced or lost, depending on how much you have, potentially causing your insurance premium to increase.
+By claiming on your insurance, your NCD will be reduced or lost, depending on how many years you have, potentially causing your insurance premium to increase.
 However, you shouldn’t avoid this by not declaring an accident to your insurance company.